hhd-dev/hhd/readme.md

 - AOKZOE
   - A1
   - A1 Pro (experimental)
+- Ayn
+  - Loki Max
+- Onexplayer
+  - Mini Pro

-In addition, Handheld Daemon will attempt to work on Ayaneo and GPD Win devices that have not been verified to work (controller emulation will be off on first start).
+In addition, Handheld Daemon will attempt to work on Ayaneo, Ayn, Onexplayer, and GPD Win devices that have not been verified to work (controller emulation will be off on first start).
 If everything works and you fix the gyro axis for your device, open an issue so that your device can be added to the supported list.
-The touchpad will not work without being on the supported list on the current version.
+The touchpad will not work for devices not on the supported list.

-RGB support is not yet available for GPD Win 4 and Ayaneo devices, but is being investigated.
+RGB support is not yet available for GPD Win 4, it is currently being investigated.
-The RGB settings of Ayaneo require direct writes to the Embedded Computer, which is considered dangerous.
-GPD Win 4 does not support RGB remapping on Windows, but there is a chance it is possible.

-Ayaneo devices do not currently have support for holding the power button to open the steam menu settings.
+Some devices do not support holding the power button to open steam settings on the current version, this will be fixed in a future release.

 ## Installation Instructions
 You can install the latest stable version of `hhd` from PyPi (recommended), AUR,